APratham/git-notion/docs/example.md

-Example
-==

-This is an example markdown file to sync.
+This is an example document to test the sync feature